Set Policies to Allow School Officials to Consider Other Factors Like Class Grades and Attendance

 - To the extent permissible, administer testing through a randomized sampling of students capable of capturing the performance of students by race, national origin, sex/gender, socioeconomic status, language, disability, and other student group characteristics identified for educational purposes across Texas.

-March 20, 2020 Update: In response to COVID-19, Texas has canceled state assessments.
-High school seniors will no longer need to retake end-of-course exams.
-Instead, they will be evaluated by Individual Graduation Committees no matter how many EOCs they need to pass.
+March 20, 2020 Update: In response to COVID-19, Texas canceled state assessments for spring 2020.
+High school seniors no longer needed to retake end-of-course exams.
+Instead, they would be evaluated by Individual Graduation Committees no matter how many EOCs they need to pass.

 National and State Trends in Testing and Opportunities to Improve Efficiency under the Every Student Succeeds Act